-Marvin Harrison has more receiving yards then TO and Randy moss.
-He also won a superbowl unlike TO or Randy Moss.
-So in what sense are those to better.
-The only receiver that is better then Marvin Harrison is maybe Jerry Rice because Jerry had the best player who ever played the game Joe Montana.
-I understand Marvin had peyton so that's why their is a maybe.
+Marvin Harrison has more receiving yards than both T.O. and Randy Moss.
+He also won a Super Bowl, unlike T.O. or Randy Moss.
+So, in what context are those two superior?
+The only receiver potentially better than Marvin Harrison is Jerry Rice, primarily because Jerry had the legendary Joe Montana as his quarterback.
+Given that Marvin had Peyton, that comparison remains debatable.

-If Marvin didn't have that season ending injury he would have been second in every receiving category this year.
-He is the second best wide receiver to Jerry Rice.
-He's not physical enough to play as long as Rice but he's consistency and modesty is unbelievable.
-An unspoken icon.
+Had Marvin not suffered that season-ending injury, he would have ranked second in every receiving category that year.
+He is the second-best wide receiver after Jerry Rice.
+Although he may not have played as long as Rice due to his physicality, his consistency and humility are commendable.
+Truly an unsung icon.

 Michael Irvin was one of the hardest working players on that Cowboys dynasty team.
 His leadership and talent helped that team to three Super Bowl wins.

-This guy better step up or the lions should get a better QB.
-Too much talent and potential to let go wasted.
-The dude is 6-5 240 lbs.
+This guy better step up, or the Lions should get a better QB.
+There's too much talent and potential to let go wasted.
+The dude is 6-5, 240 lbs.
 He's a beast.
-He has the third best 40-yard dash time after Randy Moss and Deion Sanders (and we all know what they did in history).
-He has the second best vertical after Randy Moss.
-This dude also has Marvin Harrison style modesty.
-Imagine that Randy Moss Marvin Harrison.
-I know I'm getting ahead of myself but I seriously want to see him develop and quick.
-The next Jerry Rice or better, not likely (especially considering Jerry Rice came into the league with a Hall of Fame QB at the helm, Montana, not no John Kitna) but hopefully he comes close to it.
-One of the best college wide receivers ever hopefully one of the best NFL wide receivers ever.
+He has the third-best 40-yard dash time after Randy Moss and Deion Sanders (and we all know what they did in history).
+He has the second-best vertical after Randy Moss.
+This dude also has Marvin Harrison-style modesty.
+Imagine that: Randy Moss and Marvin Harrison.
+I know I'm getting ahead of myself, but I seriously want to see him develop quickly.
+The next Jerry Rice or better?
+Not likely, especially considering Jerry Rice came into the league with a Hall of Fame QB at the helm, Montana, not John Kitna.
+But hopefully, he comes close to it.
+One of the best college wide receivers ever.
+Hopefully, one of the best NFL wide receivers ever.

 None of the rest of these receivers would even have jobs if not for Don Hutson.